Crypto assets MiCAR - (part of the Digital finance package strategy)

 The Regulation on markets in crypto-assets considers the following types of crypto-assets within its scope:

-2. Asset-Referenced tokens, intended to maintain by referencing several currencies that are legal tender, one or several commodities, one or several crypto-assets, or a basket of such assets.
+2. Asset-Referenced tokens, (ARTs), intended to maintain a stable value by referencing several currencies that are legal tender, one or several commodities, one or several crypto-assets, or a basket of such assets.
 They could also be used as a means of payment.
-They can be issued by a legal entity established in the authorised Union or by a credit institution and their market value is guaranteed by highly liquid financial asset reserves;
+They can be issued by a legal entity established and authorised in the EU or by a credit institution and their market value is guaranteed by highly liquid financial asset reserves;

 How could it be relevant for you?

-MiCAR's primary objective is to create legal certainty for crypto-asset markets within the EU legal framework, pursuing the design of organisational and conduct requirements for participants, accompanied by prudential rules for issuers of certain types of crypto-assets (namely e-money tokens and asset-referenced tokens), introducing specific investor protection provisions and other measures (for example, governance arrangements) aimed at maintaining the integrity of the market itself.
+MiCAR creates legal certainty for crypto-asset markets within the EU legal framework, establishing organisational and conduct requirements for participants, prudential rules for issuers of certain types of crypto-assets (namely e-money tokens and asset-referenced tokens), introducing specific investor protection provisions and other measures (for example, governance arrangements) aimed at maintaining the integrity of the market itself.

-Specifically, MiCAR sets out transparency rules for the offering/issuance and marketing of crypto-assets by their offerors/issuers.
+MiCAR establishes transparency rules for the offering/issuance (crypto-asset white paper requirement) and marketing of crypto-assets and different authorisation pathways, depending on the entity type:

 1. Through an authorisation procedure reserved for legal persons or other entities (other than financial intermediaries); or